The best way to celebrate any milestone is with a triple chocolate cake: Brownie Bottom Chocolate Mousse Cake with chocolate whipped cream.

 - In a large mixing bowl (with whisk attachment if using a stand mixer), beat the heavy cream until thickened.

 - Microwave the gelatin for 5 seconds or until liquid.
 Gradually add it to the cream along with the powdered sugar and vanilla then continue beating until stiff peaks form (when you pull the beater up, peaks will form and not fall over).

-- Fold the whipped cream into the melted chocolate, making sure the chocolate is at room temperature.
+- Fold the melted chocolate into the whipped cream, making sure the chocolate is at room temperature.
 Too hot and it may melt the whipped cream.
 Too cold and it may solidify.

 - For the whipped cream: In a small bowl, sift together the powdered sugar and cocoa powder.

-- Store leftovers in an airtight container in the refrigerator for up to 1 week.
+Refrigerate leftovers in an airtight container for up to 1 week.